CapricanDRJ/HadesStarCommunityData/docs/corp/1723dea490699d1ea8c63e03979aef391a21033bf22d9836452a37542cfc238e/index.md

 ```
 <b><size=90><color=white>Soul System</color></size></b><br>Beneath th
 e stars our souls take flight.
 In the cosmic night.
 For in the star d
 ust we are born our souls woven from light.
-RS and WS focused.}
+RS and WS focused.
 ```
 ### [Discord](https://discord.gg/KJX7wvq9AC)
 ### Whitestar Bonus ❌